Spikes-2212-Programming-Guild/mercury-2025/README.md

 - **Cross-Platform**: Web-based application that can be packaged for Android using Capacitor
 - **Optimized**: Built in raw JavaScript, HTML, and CSS for max performance

+## Development

+To run the application locally, run the file newSever.js by running `node newServer.js` in the root directory.

 ## Configuration

 The form structure is defined in `docs/config/form.json`